haugene/docker-transmission-openvpn/docs/building-blocks.md

 ## It goes like this

-To understand how it works, this is the most important events and who/what starts them.
+To understand how it works, these are the most important events and who/what starts them.

 1. You start the container